-Educational materials related to sexual misconduct will be disseminated to each new employee and student in an online format, and these materials will be designed to be compliant with Clery Act law.
-This is achieved through the use of the Vector Solution modules for students and employees and ongoing training and awareness programs conducted by University.
+Educational materials related to sexual misconduct will be disseminated to each new employee and student in an online format, and these materials will be designed to be compliant with the Clery Act.
+The materials include the GetInclusive modules for students and employees and ongoing training and awareness programs conducted by the University.